How to Cook Rice in a Cast Iron Dutch Oven (Easy Recipe)

 Cooking Rice in a Dutch Oven

-These days there are so many gadgets and appliances to prepare food and cook with that we tend to underutilize pots and pans we already have at our disposal.
+These days, there are so many gadgets and appliances to prepare food and cook with that we tend to underutilize the pots and pans we already have at our disposal.

-We are told that this appliance will prepare this or that perfectly every time as well as save us time and money.
-If we get back to basics and learn how to use the old-fashioned appliances we already have life would be a lot simpler.
+We are told that this appliance will prepare this or that perfectly every time and save us time and money.
+If we get back to basics and learn how to use our old-fashioned appliances, life will be much simpler.

-So is a Dutch oven the best pot or pan for cooking rice in?
+So, is a Dutch oven the best pot or pan for cooking rice?
 I am here to convince you that it is.

 Rice on a Cooktop

 Why is rice so difficult to prepare on a cooktop?
-There are a number of reasons why rice does not always turn out light and fluffy and not too moist or stuck to the bottom of the pan.
+There are several reasons why rice does not always turn out light and fluffy and not too moist or stuck to the bottom of the pan.

 If the perfect rice-to-water ratio is not measured correctly.

-Rapid boiling at high a temperature with the lid off does not allow the rice to become tender.
-Medium heat to medium-high heat will usually turn all types of rice into a burnt mess on the bottom of your pot.
+Rapid boiling at a high temperature with the lid off prevents the rice from becoming tender.
+Medium to medium-high heat will usually turn all types of rice into a burnt mess on the bottom of your pot.

 Simmering too long with the lid off the pot will make the rice stick to the bottom of the pot and possibly burn.

-Simmering with the lid on and not allowing time for the moisture or condensation in the lid to steam off and you will be presented with gluggy sticky rice.
+Simmering with the lid on and not allowing the moisture or condensation in the lid to steam off, you will be presented with gluggy sticky rice.

-Electric rice cookers have a steam release valve that turns on at the end of the cooking process to release this excess steam and allow the rice to become fluffy.
+Electric rice cookers have a steam release valve that turns on at the end of the cooking process to release excess steam and make the rice fluffy.

-The good news is I am about to teach you how to release this steam using your cast iron Dutch oven to cook rice.
+The good news is I will teach you how to release this steam using your cast iron Dutch oven for steamed rice.

 Why Cast Iron Perfect for Cooking Rice

 The heavy base of a Dutch oven allows the heat to diffuse through the base more evenly.
-Using a very thin-based pot that gets hot on the bottom will make the rice stick to it.
+A very thin-based pot that gets hot on the bottom will make the rice stick to it.

 They retain the heat even when using the low heat required for stovetop cooking.
-Thanks to the tight-fitting lid the moisture generated stays inside the pot.
-So during the cooking process, there is plenty of moisture to allow the rice to become soft and fluffy without ticking, drying out, or being undercooked.
+Thanks to the tight-fitting lid, the moisture generated stays inside the pot.
+So, during the cooking process, there is plenty of moisture to allow the rice to become soft and fluffy without sticking, drying out, or being undercooked.

 The Secret to Perfect Rice Every Time

-The tight fitting lid has spikes from which the condensation drips back into the pot.
-So along with that, you do not remove the lid or stir the rice during the whole process.
+The tight-fitting lid has spikes from which the condensation drips back into the pot.
+So, you do not remove the lid or stir the rice during the process.

 Dutch Oven Rice

-Pardon the pun but you do not want one that is too large or too small but just right.
+Pardon the pun, but you do not want one that is too large or too small; just right.

 Top Tip – The perfect amount of rice to prepare in one batch is a minimum of 2 cups of uncooked rice.
 The amount will feed 4 people as an accompaniment or side dish.
 Remember that any leftovers can be refrigerated and reheated or eaten cold the next day.